Zeteo: Reception

+In April 2024, Substack co-founder Hamish McKenzie said Zeteo was doing "freakishly well", adding: "The success it's had so far is unlike anything we've seen to date".
 In May 2024, a CNN reporter read an excerpt of a Zeteo article by a pro-Palestinian Columbia University student to U.S. House of Representatives speaker Mike Johnson.
 Hasan told Rolling Stone this was a sign of Zeteo's increasing presence.
-Also in May, the New Statesman called Zeteo "one of the most successful new media companies in the US" and said its creation was inspired by The Free Press.
-In September 2024, The Washington Post wrote of Zeteo's launch, "so far, so good".
+Also in May, Harry Lambert of the New Statesman called Zeteo "one of the most successful new media companies in the US" that are "chasing the success" of Bari Weiss's The Free Press.
+Lambert asked Hasan whether he was inspired by Weiss; he said she is "good at building a media company" and that he is "going to learn from her that it is possible".

+In September 2024, Jeremy Barr of The Washington Post wrote of Zeteo's launch, "so far, so good", noting that it had grown significantly.